Top 10 Scams Targeting Seniors & How to Avoid Them

 How Anti-Aging Scams Work

 The scammers advertise fake Botox and other anti-aging products like creams and snake oils through pop-ups, emails and social media and many seniors fall for them.
-You pay for the products that you will never receive and even if you receive these products, they can be dangerous and may harm you.

 According to Dr Thomas Perls, M.D, professor of Boston University School of Medicine